What's Inside?

 For organizations embracing offshore staffing or scaling distributed teams, clarity around job levels creates a common language.
 At Penbrothers, we help clients build this language from the ground up, ensuring their outsourced teams are classified not just by cost, but by contribution.
 Explore how we help companies find, hire, and build their offshore teams.

-What Is Job Level Classification?
+What is Job Level Classification?

 Job level classification is a structured way to categorize roles based on experience, skill, responsibility, and impact.
 Think of it as a roadmap for organizational design.
 It brings consistency to your job titles, compensation plans, performance evaluations, and succession strategies.